critesjosh/azteccli/README.md

 A command line application for interacting with the Aztec protocol.

-Does not handle your keys--connects to Metamask with [Truffle Dashboard](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-dashboard/) or to any wallet that supports [WalletConnect](https://docs.walletconnect.com/).
+Does not handle your keys--connects to [Metamask](https://metamask.io/) with [Truffle Dashboard](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-dashboard/) or to any wallet that supports [WalletConnect](https://docs.walletconnect.com/). **Metamask is the preferred wallet, this has not been tested extensively with wallet connect.**

 Uses [conf-cli](https://github.com/natzcam/conf-cli) for setting and getting the wallet config.
 Set wallet with `azteccli conf wallet metamask|walletconnect`.